-A buttock fat transfer, most commonly known as a Brazilian butt lift, is when fat from other parts of the body is carefully inserted into the buttocks to create a fuller, rounder look.
+A buttock fat transfer, most commonly known as a Fat Transfer to the Buttocks, is when fat from other parts of the body is carefully inserted into the buttocks to create a fuller, rounder look.

 You can also have fat transfer applied to the face area; we call it facial contouring.
 This procedure can reduce the effects of ageing by reducing the appearance of wrinkles and fine lines.
 It will give you a similar effect to dermal fillers.

 There are limits to how much fat you can inject into an area.
 Discuss with your plastic surgeon about your vision.